Getting Started – Security

 Step 1 – Define Administrator User

-Select Log In from the menu and log in with the admin user you have just added.
+After an admin credential has been created, select Log In from the menu and log in with the admin user you have just added.

 Select Save to save a security configuration file.